visit-manager/VISITc/README.md

 - VISITa is designed for global-scale simulations and operates at a monthly time step.
 - VISITb is designed for point- or site-level simulations and operates at a daily time step.
-- VISITc is designed for point- or site-level simulations and operates at a daily time step.
+- VISITc is designed for point- or site-level simulations and operates at a 30-min time step.

 ## Overall Architecture